formlio/forml/docs/application.rst

 #.
 Formally :meth:`receiving <forml.application.Descriptor.receive>` the query by:

    #. :ref:`Decoding <io-encoding>` its content according to the implemented payload semantic.
-      Applications might chose to support number of different encodings.
+      Applications might choose to support a number of different encodings.
    #.
 Optionally compile the query into prediction-relevant data points.
 This might possibly
       involve certain *domain mapping* (e.g. a recommender application receiving click-stream events would turn it at this point into a set of product features to be passed down